JetteBke/cms-backend/README.md

 ## Prerequisites

-You need to have `docker` and `postgres` installed.
+You need to have `docker`, `docker compose` and `postgres` installed.

 ## Run locally

+Run `docker-compose up` in the root directory. (currently not working)

-(This is a workaround until I figure out how to create db in a different way)
+(This is a workaround until I figure out how to create db in a different way):

-First you need start a database with
+First you need to start a database with

 ```
 docker run -p 5432:5432 -e POSTGRES_PASSWORD=password postgres